Hialeah-Miami Lakes Senior High School: Achievements

 Hialeah-Miami Lakes Senior participates in the Florida High School Mock Trial Competition and the National High School Mock Trial Competition.
 Hialeah-Miami Lakes Senior received Miami-Dade County Championships in 1991, 1992, 1993, 1994 and placed 2nd in 1995.
 The school received Florida State Championships in 1991, 1992, 1993, and placed 2nd in 1994.
 Hialeah-Miami Lakes Senior, under the instruction of Walter Gishler and Anthony DeFillippo, received National High School Mock Trial Honors placing 7th in 1991, 5th in 1993 and National Champions in 1992.

-In 2006-2007, the Hialeah-Miami Lakes Theatre/Drama Department earned straight superior ratings at the Southeastern Theatre Conference.
+In 2006–2007, the Hialeah-Miami Lakes Theatre/Drama Department earned straight superior ratings at the Southeastern Theatre Conference.
 Representing not only their school but M-DCPS and the entire state of Florida as well, they earned straight superior ratings for the production of From the Mississippi Delta.
-The Drama program continued its excellence throughout the 2007-2008 school year with its one act interpretation of Beckett's Waiting for Godot which earned an invitation to the prestigious 2009 Edinburgh Theater Festival in Scotland.

 Grades

-Hialeah-Miami Lakes improved from a D in 2011, to a B in 2012, and further improved to an A in 2014.
-Hialeah-Miami Lakes is now a B school on the 2018-2019 school year.
+Hialeah-Miami Lakes improved from a D in 2011, to a B in 2012, and further improved to an A in 2013.
+Hialeah-Miami Lakes has dropped to a B twice and downgraded into C in 2015-16.
+They maintained a B grade since the 2016–2017 school year.

 Academics

-Lakes offers more Advanced Placement courses in its curriculum than most of the schools in Dade county, numbering a total of 23 AP classes.
+Hialeah-Miami Lakes offers multiple Advanced Placement and Dual Enrollment courses in its curriculum.
+The school offers Dual Enrollment courses with Miami-Dade College, Florida International University, and multiple Ivy Leagues through the EdEquity program.

-The AP courses offered for the 2018-2019 school year are:
+The AP courses offered for the 2024-2025 school year are: